 “how a once-free America had become a Corporate State that made no one happy.
 And then it suggested a remedy.”

 The way out?
 It wasn’t political change — for Reich, politics came last.
 The first and most important thing: Consciousness.
 As he saw it, America had outgrown “Consciousness I,” which had helped form a nation of free individuals.
 It had outgrown “Consciousness II,” which was corporate and heartless.
 Now it was time for “Consciousness III,” in which people would turn away from the quest for traditional success and forge a new, personal path to satisfaction.

 In short: Change the way you think, help others do the same, and soon the system has to change.”

 I asked Robert about the Klan.
 He said that he had nothing against blacks.
-His uncle was Imperial Wizard of United Klans of America (UKA), a Ku Klux Klan group, so he grew up as a Klan member, not by choice, but as family.
+His uncle was the Imperial Wizard of the United Klans of America (UKA), a Ku Klux Klan group, so he grew up as a Klan member, not by choice, but as family.
 He wasn’t allowed to leave the Klan or the state without written permission.
-Robert was a likable, good looking fellow about twenty some years old from Asheville, Tennessee.
+Robert was a likable, good-looking fellow about twenty-some years old from Asheville, Tennessee.
 He likened being a member of the Klan to being a member of the Boy Scouts.
 They wore uniforms, had meetings in the woods, but instead of campfires they burned churches.’
 What did I know, a prairie boy from Saskatchewan barely of drinking age?